 Search for placements and find out more about work experience and internships.

-Most graduates pursue a clinical career in occupational therapy and work in a variety of settings, including hospitals, housing associations, schools, businesses, community centres, charities, prisons, job centres and people's own homes.
+Most graduates pursue a clinical career in occupational therapy and work in a variety of settings - such as hospitals, housing associations, schools, businesses, community centres, charities, prisons, job centres and clients' homes.
 There are opportunities to specialise, for example with children or stroke patients.

-Key employers are the National Health Service (NHS) and local government, deploying occupational therapists within mental health services, hospital departments such as accident and emergency, or within social services.
+Key employers are the National Health Service (NHS) and local government, deploying occupational therapists within mental health services, hospital departments like accident and emergency, or social services.

 Opportunities also exist in management, education, private practice and research.
-Graduates seeking careers outside of occupational therapy may find opportunities within organisations specialising in injury claims, drug rehabilitation, inclusion work or developing and distributing disability aids.
+Related careers include working within organisations specialising in injury claims, drug rehabilitation, inclusion work or developing and distributing disability aids.

 Skills for your CV